HelenDrug/100-days-of-code/log.md

 ### Day 84: May 23, 2020
 ##### JavaScript
 **Today's Progress**: Was working hard under JavaScript certification from #freeCodeCamp and finally got it :)

+### Day 85: May 25, 2020
+##### React
+**Today's Progress**: Today was not really code-related.
+I was learning some #React and mainly checking LinkedIn job offers.
+Decided to do it on the daily basis to at least know the demand...not that much offers at my place though /